9 Best Freshdesk Alternatives in 2026 (Free and Paid, AI Costed)

 Best for: Gmail or Outlook teams wanting light help-desk features and multichannel without a separate platform.

 Hiver layers shared inboxes, assignment, CSAT, and multichannel onto Gmail and Outlook.
-Like Freshdesk, AI is an added cost (a $20-a-seat add-on rather than session packs), and pricing climbs at higher tiers.
+AI is now bundled from the Growth tier up, and pricing climbs at higher tiers.

 Hiver shared inbox in Gmail

-• Watch-outs: AI extra; costs climb; no MCP server.
+• Watch-outs: costs climb; no MCP server.
 See our Drag vs Hiver comparison.

 Best for: small-to-mid teams wanting a clean, standalone email-first help desk.